Managing Seasonal Shedding in Dogs

 Increase brushing frequency

 During shedding season, brushing should increase to several times per week or daily for heavy shedders.
-Regular brushing helps remove loose undercoat before it mats, improves air circulation at the skin, and distributes natural oils through the coat.
+Regular brushing pulls loose undercoat out before it mats, opens up air circulation at the skin, and works natural oils back through the coat.

 If you want more slip and less static during brushing, lightly mist the coat with Cindra Maxi Care and brush through in sections.